 GTU MA & M.A.B.S.: 6 semesters (Full-time)

 9 semesters (Part-time)

 M.Div.: 8 semesters (Full-time)

 10 semesters (Part-time)

 Students must complete their degree within 150% of the published length of the program.
 The successful completion of a course is to obtain a B- or greater.
 Unsuccessful completion occurs when a student earns a C+ or below.
 Full-time students are expected to enroll in at least 12 units each term or a total of 24 units in one academic year.
 Part-time students are expected to enroll in at least 6 units per term or a total of 12 units in an academic year.
-Appropriate pace for a full-time student to complete the degree is at least 8 units a term (16.5% of the total unit requirement a term) or a total of 16 units in one academic year (33% of the total units in one academic year).
-Appropriate pace for a part-time student to complete the degree is at least 6 units a term (12.5% of the total unit requirement in one term) or a total of 12 units in an academic year (25% of the total unit requirement in one academic year).
+Appropriate pace for a full-time student to complete the degree is at least 8 units a term (16.5% of the total unit requirement a term) or a total of 16 units in one academic year.

+complete the degree is at least 6 units a term (12.5% of the total unit requirement in one term) or a total of 12 units in an academic year (25% of the total unit requirement in one academic year).